IchBinLeoon/anisearch-discord-bot/README.md

   * Aliases: `h`
 * about
   * Usage: `about`
-  * Description: Displays information about the bot.
+  * Description: Displays information and stats about the bot.
   * Aliases: -
 * contact
   * Usage: `contact <message>`